crate/cratedb-mcp/DEVELOP.md

 poe check
 ```

-In order to invoke individual software tests for working on the spot, use a
+To invoke individual software tests for working on the spot, use a
 traditional `pytest` invocation.
 Examples:
 ```shell
 pytest --no-cov tests/test_knowledge.py